 - UPNEEQ can be harmful if swallowed.

-- UPNEEQ is supplied as single patient-use containers individually packaged in a foil pouch.
-The single patient-use containers come in a child-resistant zipper bag.
-Do not remove a single patient-use container from the child-resistant zipper bag until you are ready to use UPNEEQ.
+- UPNEEQ is supplied as single patient-use containers individually packaged in a child-resistant foil pouch.
+Do not remove a single patient-use container from the child-resistant foil pouch until you are ready to use UPNEEQ.

 - Wash your hands before each use to make sure you do not infect your eyes while using UPNEEQ.